MarcosPD3008/docker-projects/README.md

 - **Nextcloud**: Configuration to deploy Nextcloud, a powerful and open-source file sharing and collaboration platform
 - **SonarQube**: Configuration for deploying SonarQube, a platform for continuous inspection of code quality
 - **Wiki**: Configuration for setting up a Wiki platform, providing a space for documentation and collaboration
+- **Minecraft**: Modded Minecraft server using Forge for multiplayer gaming

 ## Services Overview